Natal Native Pioneer Corps

-The Natal Native Pioneer Corps, commonly referred to as the Natal Pioneers, was a unit of the British Colonial Auxiliary Forces which served in Anglo-Zulu War.
-Raised by levy in November 1878, the unit consisted of three companies of around 100 men who worked on engineering tasks such as the repair of tracks and construction of entrenchments.
-The men were issued with old British Army jackets, white short trousers and a blue pillbox hat.
-The non-commissioned officers of the unit were armed with a rifle, the other men were issued only with tools.
+The Natal Native Pioneer Corps, commonly referred to as the Natal Pioneers, was a unit of the British Colonial Auxiliary Forces which served in the Anglo-Zulu War.
+The pioneers were raised by levy from the black population of the Colony of Natal in November 1878; they provided a force of men to carry out military engineering tasks during the British invasion of Zululand.
+They were formed into three companies of around 100 men and issued with old British Army jackets, white short trousers and blue pillbox hats.
+The non-commissioned officers of the unit were armed with a rifle, and the other men were issued with tools.
+White officers were supplied by the government of Natal but, where possible, were supplemented with British regulars.